gionnimontana/fanta-app-fe/README.md

 # <center>:mag_right: Rick&MortyDex :alien:</center>

-This application is a React/Typescript project that displays all the characters that have appeared in the TV show "Rick and Morty", along with their profiles and the episodes in which they have appeared.
-This project uses Vite, Vitest, and React Query libraries.
+This project contains a progressive web application written in React/Typescript that displays all the characters that have appeared in the TV show "Rick and Morty", along with their profiles and the episodes in which they have appeared.

 ## Installation